endlesspint8/endlesspint8.github.io/_posts/2016-08-01-six-pack-project-netherlands.md

 My original thoughts after the first time enjoying<sup id="a4">[4](#f4)</sup> 't IJ's IPA was that it was a solid beer that might be a fair substitute for my beloved Lagunitas IPA.
 I do not pretend to claim that Lagunitas makes _the greatest IPA_ in the world but I would be happy with it on almost all occasions.
 Simply put, Lagunitas IPA is a fantastic everyday beer.
 After my investigations I found out that I might not have been too far off in equating the two, as both beers were far less favored than I would have anticipated.

-With my original sanguine ideas in mind I collected ratings for 't IJ and several other American IPA's with the intent of comparing user ratings and getting an idea of head-to-head preferences.
-I found users who had rated 2 or more of the selected IPA's and used their ratings as voting proxies.
+With my original sanguine ideas in mind I collected ratings for 't IJ and several other American IPA's with the intent of comparing user ratings and getting an idea of head-to-head preferences.<sup id="a5">[5](#f5)</sup> I found users who had rated 2 or more of the selected IPA's and used their ratings as voting proxies.
 Beers with the same score by user received half a vote a piece, otherwise the higher score would determine the winning/preferred beer.
 In total there were 3,950 reviewers that constituted 31,852 head-to-head matchups.
 By tallying the "votes" and splitting by total "ballots" cast in matchups I was able to <a href="/code/six_pack_tIJ" target="_blank">generate a user ratings table</a>:

 <img src="/gallery/2016/sixpack/tij_user_ratings.png"> <br>
 <sub>Data source: <a href="http://www.ratebeer.com/" target="_blank">RateBeer</a></sub>